clean-code-craft-tcq-1/test-for-analytics-Aruna1396/README.md

 List the dependencies of the Analysis-functionality.

 1. Access to the Server containing the telemetrics in a csv file
-1. _enter dependency
+1. Access to open & read the contents of csv file
+1. External PDF Creator/Convertor utility
+   - Proper functioning of PDF utility
+   - Access of Analysis-functionality SW to utility
+   - Access to server to store the PDF report
-1. _enter dependency
+1. Notification Utility

-(add more if needed)
+   - Proper functioning of Notification utility like Email/Alerts
+   - Sending to the right/valid recipient
+   - Access to server to check if new Report is generated
+   - Access to server for notification receiver to view the Report

 ### Mark the System Boundary

 What is included in the software unit-test?
 What is not?
 Fill this table.

+Assumptions:

+Two external utilities are considered
+1) PDF generator/converter
+2) Notification utility - Email utility

+These two utilities shall be called by functions generate_pdf , send_notification and return success/failure These functions (generate_pdf , send_notification) shall be unit-tested.

+In the below table, I am considering the external utilities alone.

 | Item                      | Included?     | Reasoning / Assumption
 |---------------------------|---------------|---
-Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | _enter Yes/No | _enter reasoning Counting the breaches       | _enter Yes/No | _enter reasoning
+Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | No            | A mock shall be used in the place of External Email/other notifiers for unit-tests
-Detecting trends            | _enter Yes/No | _enter reasoning
-Notification utility        | _enter Yes/No | _enter reasoning
+Counting the breaches       | Yes           | This is part of the software being developed Detecting trends            | Yes           | This is part of the software being developed Notification utility        | No            | External Notifier utility functionality is not tested, a mock could be used for Unit Tests

 ### List the Test Cases